-The Japanese Garden was envisioned, planned, and painstakingly created under the usefull link expert guidance of Hoichi Kurisu, a master designer of Japanese gardens.
+The Japanese Garden was envisioned, planned, and painstakingly created under the expert guidance of Hoichi Kurisu, a master designer of Japanese gardens.

-A garden in the Japanese style is follow link intended to offer peace and quiet contemplation … with restraint, order, harmony and decorum as the guiding design principles.
-It is an expression of love for living things, acceptance of only now the transience of nature reflected in the changing seasons, and an inspired vision of the eternal.
+A garden in the Japanese style is intended to offer peace and quiet contemplation … with restraint, order, harmony and decorum as the guiding design principles.
+It is an expression of love for living things, acceptance of the transience of nature reflected in the changing seasons, and an inspired vision of the eternal.

 Photos from the Japanese Garden Construction in the year 2000 and a look back at how far we have come.

 We hope that our Japanese garden will achieve success in the next few years as Jim Grady’s dream progresses.
 Our plans include: a major

 league entrance, large waterfall, smaller waterfall, cascade from the top of the area; swans; gold fish; lake; several bridges; tea house; many exotic specimen plants, etc. This multi-million dollar project could not be possible without the help from all our Fans and Friends.